Our Most Frequently Asked Questions

 You will receive a notification when your fly sensor has been successfully calibrated.

 Nuimo shows an arrow pointing down in a box when you have recently started a Nuimo firmware update using the Nuimo app.
 If the firmware update fails or takes longer than 2 minutes we suggest to retry the firmware update.
-To ensure a good Bluetooth connection, please first disable Bluetooth on your smart phone, tablet or Android TV or Fire TV.
+To ensure a good Bluetooth connection, please first disable Bluetooth on your iOS device (Apple iPhone or iPad).
 Then re-enable Bluetooth and restart the firmware update.
 Please note that Nuimo will stay in firmware update mode (arrow pointing down in a box) until the new firmware installs successfully.
-If you have trouble updating Nuimo's firmware we're happy to help you at [email protected].
+If you have trouble updating Nuimo's firmware we're happy to help you at email@example.com.

 Nuimo’s LED matrix will read out an exclamation point icon (!) when it cannot properly connect or control a device.
 This can happen for a number of reasons, including that the smart device is not responding or is not connected if the smart device is turned off.